TypeStrong/ts-loader/README.md

 For more background have a read of [this issue](https://github.com/TypeStrong/ts-loader/issues/108).

-### Tsconfig paths resolution
+### `baseUrl` / `paths` module resolution

-If you want to resolve modules according to `baseUrl` and `paths` in tsconfig.json (new feature of TS 2.0) then please install the [tsconfig-paths-webpack-plugin](https://www.npmjs.com/package/tsconfig-paths-webpack-plugin) package.
-This feature requires webpack 2.1 or later.
-Use the config below or check the [readme](https://github.com/dividab/tsconfig-paths-webpack-plugin/blob/master/README.md) for more information.
+If you want to resolve modules according to `baseUrl` and `paths` in your `tsconfig.json` then you can use the [tsconfig-paths-webpack-plugin](https://www.npmjs.com/package/tsconfig-paths-webpack-plugin) package.
+For details about this functionality, see the [module resolution documentation](https://www.typescriptlang.org/docs/handbook/module-resolution.html#base-url).

+This feature requires webpack 2.1+ and TypeScript 2.0+.
+Use the config below or check the [package](https://github.com/dividab/tsconfig-paths-webpack-plugin/blob/master/README.md) for more information on usage.

 ```js
 const TsconfigPathsPlugin = require('tsconfig-paths-webpack-plugin');